 This plan provides coverage for (1) accidental death, (2) dismemberment or loss of sight, (3) permanent total disability indemnity, and (4) permanent and total loss of use indemnity.
-It also provides coverage for the employee's spouse and/or children under points 1 and 2.
+It also provides coverage for the employee's spouse, domestic partner, and/or children under points 1 and 2.
 The principal sum of coverage available ranges from \$25,000 to \$250,000.
 There are no restrictions on enrollment.
 The employee may enroll at any time.
 For new appointments the earliest date of coverage is the date of appointment.
+Re-education and re-training benefits are included.
+A pilot coverage rider is available.
+Coverage reduces after age 70.